vedang/emacs-up/README.md

    Don't worry, your perfect environment is being baked with love.

-3. Follow the instructions in Caveats to install third party software required for various modes.
+3. Follow the instructions in the [Caveats](#caveats) section to install third party software required for various modes.

 4. ...